top of page

 The psychological and emotional benefits of cultivating a gratitude practice as part of health and spiritual discipline is extensive.
 Gratitude grounds us in the present, helping our nervous system rest and reset.
 Studies show that even the act of trying to think of something to be grateful for leads to improvements in mood, well-being, and to long-term, measurable decreases in depression and anxiety.

-May we be Grateful for our discomfort with easy answers, half-truths, and superficial relationships.
-Gratitude for this discomfort reminds us to seek depth, to sit with complexity and nuance, to guard against intellectual or emotional laziness, and to hold space for lasting, meaningful relationships in every part of life: with colleagues, with friends, with family.
+May we have gratitude for our discomfort at easy answers, half-truths, and superficial relationships.
+A reminder to seek depth, sit with complexity and nuance, guard against intellectual or emotional laziness, and hold space for lasting, meaningful relationships in every part of life.

-May we be Grateful for the tears we shed on behalf of those who suffer pain, rejection, starvation, and war.
-This is the heart of a being a healer, and central to our humanity.
-May we always be grateful for our capacity to empathize with those who suffer.
+May we have gratitude for the tears we shed for those who suffer from pain, rejection, starvation, and war.
+This is the very heart of a healer, and central to our humanity.
+May we always be grateful for our compassion and capacity to empathize with those who suffer.

-May we be Grateful when we remain foolish enough to believe we can make a difference in this world… Not naïve.
+May we have gratitude for remaining foolish enough to believe we can make a difference in this world.
+Not naïve.
 Not grandiose.
 Grateful for the knowledge that what we do matters enough to keep going.
 Keep striving.
 Keep creating.
 Keep hoping.
 Keep connecting.

 Gratitude puts us in choice.

-Remember all we have.
-Remember all our dreams.
-Remember all we’ve overcome.
-Remember all the possibilities.
+To remember all we have.
+All our dreams.
+All we’ve overcome.
+All the possibilities.

 ~~

-The floor is not stable, and we waste life attempting to wrest sense from the randomness, seeking patterns and making predictions amid pain and suffering and clamor.
-And though we can’t choose what happens to us, we can step into choice with our response.
+The floor is not stable, and we waste life trying to wrest sense from the randomness, seeking patterns and making predictions amid pain and suffering and clamor.
+There is power and healing in the choice to be grateful.
+And though we can’t choose what happens to us, there always is choice in how we respond.

-I’m grateful for that hard-earned wisdom.
-For the tremendous collateral beauty that can be discovered and created even amidst the harshness of times such as these.
-For family and friends and colleagues who remind me that joy and light are always available, too.
-For vaccines.
+I'm filled with gratitude for the tremendous collateral beauty that exists amidst the pain and harshness of times such as these.
+For family and friends and colleagues who remind me the joy and light are always there, too.
 For science.
-For irreverent, raucous laughter.
+For irreverent laughter.
 For the power of shared grief.
 For the ascendency of connection.

 Dr. K